This page needs JavaScript activated to work. Please enable JavaScript in your browser.

 Units of Measurement

 Measurements of length, height, weight, and volume should be reported in metric units (meter, kilogram, or liter) or their decimal multiples.
-Temperatures should be in degrees Celsius, blood pressures should be in millimeters of mercury.
+Temperatures should be in degrees Celsius, and blood pressures should be in millimeters of mercury.
 Authors must consult the Information for Authors of the particular journal and should report laboratory information in both local and International System of Units (SI).
 Drug concentrations may be reported in either SI or mass units, but the alternative should be provided in parentheses where appropriate.

 Case Reports and Word Limitation